 Education & Training

-Dr. Murphy is President of the Alberta Society of Obstetricians and Gynecologists and the Alberta Medical Association Section of Obstetricians and Gynecologist.
-As the previous Chief of Urogynecology and Pelvic Floor Disorders Division for the Calgary Regional Health Authority and Clinical Assistant Professor at the University of Calgary in the Department of Obstetrics and Gynecology, he is an expert in the field of urogynecology and pelvic floor disorders.
+Dr. Murphy is past President of the Alberta Society of Obstetricians and Gynecologists and the Alberta Medical Association Section of Obstetricians and Gynecologist.
+As a previous Chief of Urogynecology and Pelvic Floor Disorders Division for the Calgary Regional Health Authority and Clinical Assistant Professor at the University of Calgary in the Department of Obstetrics and Gynecology, he is an expert in the field of urogynecology and pelvic floor disorders.